 - Services must be non-discriminatory.
 You must allow service animals.
 When a passenger has personal mobility equipment, you must transport it.
 If you can’t transport it, you must refer the passenger to another driver who can transport the equipment.

-Colorado law requires a ride-share driver or the company that they work for, to file proof of car insurance.
-However, the insurance must have higher limits than what regular drivers must have for their personal vehicles.
-The insurer must acknowledge that the driver is a ride-share driver.
+Colorado law requires a rideshare driver or the company that they work for to file proof of car insurance.
+This insurance must have higher limits than regular drivers are required to carry.
+The insurer must acknowledge that the driver is a rideshare driver.

-There are two ways to meet the insurance requirement: First, the ride-share company may offer its own insurance policy that covers their drivers.
-That is what Uber and Lyft do.
-Uber provides one million dollars in liability insurance for accidents that occur while a driver is actively engaged with a passenger.
-They offer a different amount of coverage when the app is on compared to when you’re waiting for a customer.
+The rideshare company may offer its own insurance policy that covers its drivers.
+Uber provides $1 million in liability insurance for accidents that occur while a driver is actively engaged with a passenger.
+They offer a different amount of coverage when the app is on, compared to when you’re waiting for a customer.

-Second, you can meet the insurance requirement by buying a private insurance policy that covers ride-sharing.
-You must make it clear to the insurer that you plan to use your vehicle for ride-sharing.
-The acknowledgment must make it clear that your insurance company knows that you’re using your vehicle for ride-sharing.
+You can also meet the insurance requirement by buying a private insurance policy that covers ridesharing.
+You must make it clear to the insurer that you plan to use your vehicle for ridesharing, and the acknowledgment must make it clear that your insurance company knows that you’re using your vehicle for ridesharing.